 Hay Plantings - In the south, this extends the range of usage on fall plantings in to Tennessee and Southern Missouri.
 By fall planting instead of spring you can get at least one additional forage cutting.
 That can translate to more than $200 per acre in extra revenue.

-Pasture Usage - Frosty berseem clover has been shown to not cause bloat when directly grazed.
-Recently Mississippi State University analyzed daily live weight gains on cattle grazing with straight Frosty berseem, Frosty plus annual ryegrass, and straight annual ryegrass.
+Pasture Usage - Berseem clover has been shown to not cause bloat when directly grazed.
+Recently Mississippi State University analyzed daily live weight gains on cattle grazing with straight berseem plus annual ryegrass.
 That research will be presented shortly.
-Already noted was that Frosty increased nitrogen in the soil and subsequent plantings of sorghum-sudan showed increased vigor and productivity due to the nitrogen created by Frosty in the soil.
+Already noted was that berseem increased nitrogen in the soil and subsequent plantings of sorghum-sudan showed increased vigor and productivity due to the nitrogen created by the clover in the soil.

-Emergency Forage - Frosty berseem clover is quick to establish, non-bloating, and has a forage quality similar to alfalfa.
+Emergency Forage - Berseem clover is quick to establish, non-bloating, and has a forage quality similar to alfalfa.
 In short-term applications, Frosty can out-yield alfalfa by 25% in a one-year rotation.
-Frosty berseem clover is the perfect product for your short-term pasture needs.
+Berseem clover is the perfect product for your short-term pasture needs.

-Wildlife Plots - Frosty berseem clover establishes quickly, immediately drawing deer and other wildlife to it.
-In research conducted at the Mississippi Deer Lab, Frosty berseem was preferred by deer over all other clover varieties.
-Frosty is recommended for deer plot mixes in the southern U.S. and will provide forage thru April in most areas, improving the health of wildlife.
+Wildlife Plots - Berseem clover establishes quickly, immediately drawing deer and other wildlife to it.
+In research, berseem was preferred by deer over all other clover varieties.
+It is recommended for deer plot mixes in the southern U.S. and will provide forage thru April in most areas, improving the health of wildlife.
 Mississippi State forage team states that the healthier the birth the healthier the offspring, which promote a larger deer size later in life.
 Frosty's nutritional qualities contribute to a larger deer size!

 Final Thoughts - Berseem clover seeds have been long used in the South for forage.
 Berseem forage contains from 18 to 28 percent crude protein, which is very comparable with alfalfa.
 It is also gaining great popularity in the midwest as a cover crop.
 Berseem has tremendous potential for providing high quality forage and improving soil conditions as a green manure crop because of its fast growth characteristics and capacity to fix nitrogen.
 Although Berseem grows in a variety of soils, medium-loam soils that are slightly alkaline will produce the best crop.
 It is moderately resistant to saline conditions and appears superior to alfalfa and red clover in salt tolerance.